rowanz/turingadvice/README.md

 curl -X POST -d '{"instances": [{"title": "I am trying to debug this code and its really hard.", "selftext": "test test", "subreddit": "Advice"},{"title": "I am trying to debug this code and its really hard.  airestn eairestn iarst iearnst ", "selftext": "test test", "subreddit": "Advice"}]}' -H "Content-Type: application/json" localhost:5000/api/askbatch
 ```

+My script is able to handle a variety of model sizes, including GPT3 and [T5-11B](t5/run_server.py), which generates all 200 predictions in around 10 minutes.
+Unfortunately, I can't guarantee that I can score your model if it takes significantly longer to generate all 200 predictions, due in part to POST requests timing out.

-Let me know if you encounter trouble with making a web demo, and we'll figure out a solution!
+Get in touch if you encounter trouble with making a web demo and I'd be happy to give suggestions :)

 ## Making the submission
 Please email me (rowanz at cs.washington.edu)  with a public-facing URL to your web API, and I can get the evaluation started.
 Though in the paper, we suggest having leaderboard submitters pay the mechanical turk fee, we're happy to make an exception for for the first couple of teams while we iron out the details :)